athiravijayk-20/dynamic-form-creation/README.md

 6. Run database migrations

 php artisan migrate

+7.
+Add all countries
+php artisan db:seed --class=CountriesSeeder
-7. Start the Laravel development server
+8. Start the Laravel development server

 php artisan serve
 Now the app will be available at: